How to make Chicken Al Pastor

 SKEWER

-• Using 2 skewers for each kabob, thread one pineapple ring half onto the skewers and push down.
-Thread about 3 thigh halves, then a pineapple ring half and repeat, alternating with pineapple and thighs, finishing with pineapple (see photos in post or video).
+• Using 2 skewers per kabob, thread one pineapple ring half onto each skewer and push down.
+Thread about 3 thigh halves, then a pineapple ring half, and repeat, alternating with pineapple and thighs, finishing with pineapple (see photos in post or video).
 Repeat to make a second and third kabob or until all the chicken is gone.

 TO GRILL